xvrh/lottie-flutter/README.md

 ## Limitations
 This is a new library so usability, documentation and performance are still work in progress.

-The following features are not implemented:
+The following features are not yet implemented:
 - Images in animations (will come soon)
 - Text in animations (will come soon)
 - Dash path effects